chiffa/BioFlow/dev_decision_log.md

  - visual debugger for the matrix operations that allows to specify what input matrixes we would like to inspect and what output matrixes we would like to inspect (by index)

+### Information flow computation:

+**Flow with ponderation**

+ - transform the computation to allow for different amount of information to be assigned to different nodes.

+ - as a rule of thumb, the main computation core does not change, but the rules of normalization change.

+ - FLOW_1-2 IMPORTANCE = NODE_1_IMPORTANCE/TOTAL_IMPORTANCE*NODE_2_IMPORTANCE/TOTAL_IMPORTANCE
+                       = NODE_1_IMPORTANCE*NODE_2_IMPORTANCE/TOTAL_IMPORTANCE**2
+ - FLOW_STACK =  SUM OF FLOW_I_J_IMPORTANCE*FLOW(I, J)

+**Flow with signs**

+ - calculate potentials separately, then perform a summation of potentials.
+Once potentials have been summed, calculate the information flow.
+This however does not reflect much presentation

+ - An alternative is to implement a pressure propagation with sign inversion to account for positive/negative relations.
+Even though technically relying on the same Laplacian, we will need to re-implement routines computing the regulations:

+     - We need to separate reliability flow from the sign propagation flow
+     - We would need to enforce the rules that would enforce sign propagation only one way: down

+ - All in all, we are switching to temperature diffusion on a laplacian network.
+With respect to that, we need a "diffusion" module and a separate description of the method how to use it.

 ## Add additional Sources/Dimensions